minghongx/year2-project/proj_mgmt_forms/supervisor_weekly_meeting_log.md

 4. Zepeng Pang

 ## Summary of Week’s Activities
+At supervisor's suggestion, the group designed a gantt chart to make work arrangement clear to everyone.
+In the lab on Thursday, we determined the robot model to use for simulation.
+After importing the  model into pybullet, everyone successfully attempted to write code to simply move the model's joints.
+In addition, in order to write programs more conveniently, we installed the Jupyter plugin on VSCode.
+Finally, We studied the kinematic modeling of the legs of a quadruped robot and the attitude adjustment matrix, which is also based on kinematic.
 ## Problem, Issues and Concerns
+It's a bit hard to understand the knowledge of kinematic modeling.
+Team members need to continue learning about simulating robots with pybullet.
 ## Tasks for Next Week / Actions for next meeting
+Minghong Xu:
+        1) Try to complete a simple simulated movement.
+        2) Write the weekly blog.
+Zepeng Pang:
+        1) Try to complete a simple simulated movement.
+        2) Write the supervisor weekly meeting log.
+Zehao Ye:
+        1) Try to complete a simple simulated movement.
+Kai Yang:
+        1) Try to complete a simple simulated movement.
+        2) Write the weekly blog.
 ## Progress Assessment (supervisor use only)
 - [ ] Unsatisfactory
 - [ ] Satisfactory